Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-joyce.md

 stuff for tomorrow's class!!
 - start figuring out boss class!
 - think about other cat types we can implement and the difference between them

+### 2025-05-27 - New types of projectiles - 1.5 hours
+Working on implementing a death animation as well as two new types of projectiles.
+A preliminary code for the homing bullets and the grenade bullets have been created.

+for next sessionnn
+- find stock explosion for death animation
+- implement a new checkHit for grenade bullets
+- stop grenades from bouncing backwards at certain angles when hitting floor